taocpp/PEGTL/doc/Rule-Reference.md

 * Equivalent to `success`, but:
 * Calls the input's `discard()`-method.
+* Must not be used where backtracking to before the `discard` might occur and/or nested within a rule for which an action with input can be called.
 * See [Incremental Input](Inputs-and-Parsing.md#incremental-input) for details.

 ###### `enable< R... >`